Invisibility: Practical efforts

 Technology can be used theoretically or practically to render real-world objects invisible.

 Making use of a real-time image displayed on a wearable display, it is possible to create a see-through effect.
 This is known as active camouflage.
 Though stealth technology is declared to be invisible to radar, all officially disclosed applications of the technology can only reduce the size and/or clarity of the signature detected by radar.

-In 2003 the Chilean scientist Gunther Uhlmann postulates the first mathematical equations to create invisible materials.
+In 2003 the Chilean scientist Gunther Uhlmann postulated the first mathematical equations to create invisible materials.

 In 2006, a team effort of researchers from Britain and the US announced the development of a real cloak of invisibility, an artificially made meta material that is invisible to the microwave spectrum, though it is only in its first stages.

 In filmmaking, people, objects, or backgrounds can be made to look invisible on camera through a process known as chroma keying.

 Engineers and scientists have performed various kinds of research to investigate the possibility of finding ways to create real optical invisibility (cloaks) for objects.
 Methods are typically based on implementing the theoretical techniques of transformation optics, which have given rise to several theories of cloaking.

 Currently, a practical cloaking device does not exist.
 A 2006 theoretical work predicts that the imperfections are minor, and metamaterials may make real-life "cloaking devices" practical.
 The technique is predicted to be applied to radio waves within five years, and the distortion of visible light is an eventual possibility.
 The theory that light waves can be acted upon the same way as radio waves is now a popular idea among scientists.
 The agent can be compared to a stone in a river, around which water passes, but slightly down-stream leaves no trace of the stone.
 Comparing light waves to the water, and whatever object that is being "cloaked" to the stone, the goal is to have light waves pass around that object, leaving no visible aspects of it, possibly not even a shadow.
 This is the technique depicted in the 2000 television portrayal of The Invisible Man.

 Two teams of scientists worked separately to create two "Invisibility Cloaks" from 'metamaterials' engineered at the nanoscale level.
 They demonstrated for the first time the possibility of cloaking three-dimensional (3-D) objects with artificially engineered materials that redirect radar, light or other waves around an object.
 While one uses a type of fishnet of metal layers to reverse the direction of light, the other uses tiny silver wires.
 Xiang Zhang, of the University of California, Berkeley said: "In the case of invisibility cloaks or shields, the material would need to curve light waves completely around the object like a river flowing around a rock.
 An observer looking at the cloaked object would then see light from behind it, making it seem to disappear."